Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-(iii) When $f=:j$ is an open immersion, $j_!$ is c-t-exact, and the pair $(j_!,j^+)$ is adjoint. \end{lem} \begin{proof} Claims (ii) and (iii) are nothing but Lemma \ref{cexactclosedpull}, and we reproduced these for the reminder.
+(iii) When $f=:j$ is an open immersion, $j_!$ is c-t-exact, and $(j_!,j^+)$ is an adjoint pair. \end{lem} \begin{proof} Claims (ii) and (iii) are nothing but Lemma \ref{cexactclosedpull}, and we reproduced these for record.

 Let us show (i).
 We only need to show the exactness of $f^+$.
-When $f$ is a closed immersion this is Lemma \ref{cexactclosedpull}.
-The verification is Zariski local, so we may assume $X$ and $Y$ to be affine.
-By (ii), which has already been verified, it suffices to show the case where $Y$ is smooth and $f$ is smooth.
-In this case, we can check the c-t-exactness of $f^+$ easily using \cite[1.3.2 (i)]{AC}. \end{proof}
+The verification is Zariski local, so we may assume $X$ and $Y$ to be realizable.
+Thus we can take the following commutative diagram:

+where horizontal morphisms are closed immersions, $Q$ is smooth, and $\tilde{f}$ is smooth.
+By (ii), which we have already verified, it suffices to show the claim for $(i\circ f)^+$.
+By Lemma \ref{cexactclosedpull}, we already know that $i'^+$ is c-t-exact.
+Thus, it remains to show that $\tilde{f}^+$ is c-t-exact, which we can check easily using \cite[1.3.2 (i)]{AC}. \end{proof}